cludden/protoc-gen-go-temporal/README.md

      update-foo-progress  UpdateFooProgress sets the current status of a CreateFoo operation
    WORKFLOWS:
-     create-foo                        CreateFoo creates a new foo operation create-foo-with-set-foo-progress  sends a SetFooProgress signal to a CreateFoo worklow, starting it if necessary
+     create-foo                        CreateFoo creates a new foo operation create-foo-with-set-foo-progress  sends a SetFooProgress signal to a CreateFoo workflow, starting it if necessary

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)